gravitational/gravity/docs/5.x/terraform.md

 * `name` - An email address style username.
 * `full_name` - (Optional) A friendly name for the user.
 * `password` - (Optional) A password to provision for the user.
-* `type` - The type of account.
-    - agent - A restricted user used during OpsCenter operations.
-    - admin - A user with maximum permissions.
-    - regular - A standard interactive user .
-    TODO(knisbet) can these description be any more vague????
 * `roles` - A customized list of roles.